Laminator

 bytes32 salt = keccak256(abi.encodePacked(sender));

-bytes memory constructorArgs = abi.encode(address(this), sender);
+bytes memory constructorArgs = abi.encode(address(this), address(callBreaker), sender);

 bytes memory bytecode = abi.encodePacked(type(LaminatedProxy).creationCode, constructorArgs);